The Ultimate Toy Hauler Buying Guide: Everything You Need to Know

 - Thor offers both Class A and Class C toy haulers as opposed to the more traditional travel trailer or fifth wheel style.
 They are known for their Outlaw which features an innovative patio deck (on select models), which folds down to reveal an intuitive entertaining space.

-- Grand Design is one of the fastest RV manufacturers currently on the market.
+- Grand Design is one of the fastest growing RV manufacturers currently on the market.
 They offer a highly reviewed toy hauler, the Momentum, which comes in both a fifth wheel and travel trailer style.

 - DRV specialized in full-time living RVs and makes the Full House toy hauler, one of the most luxurious toy haulers in the industry.